The Difference Between Simple Carbs and Complex Carbs

 How to Choose Your Carbohydrates

-Whole fruit is a safe bet when it comes to healthy carbs.
+Whole fruit is a safe bet when it comes to good carbs.
 Avoid fruit canned in syrup as well as frozen and dried fruit with added sugars.
 Also, fruit juice may offer nutrients but is void of fiber, so you’ll want to limit the amount you drink.

 Before you cut out carbs completely (or start filling up your plate), read: Are Low-Carb Diets Effective for Weight Loss?